10.7. Multiplicity

 Multiple Aggregation With An Array

 The array version implements the UML diagram illustrated Figure 2(c).
-The array implementation is efficient, and our familiarity with them and with stacks makes this approach "comfortable."
+The array implementation is efficient, and our familiarity with them and stacks makes this approach "comfortable."
 Nevertheless, it also prevents us from easily adapting the Deck class to games using larger decks.

 #include <iostream> // (a)